 - a.
 Time Limits.
 If an individual is arrested or served with a summons and the complaint charges an offense to be prosecuted in this district, any indictment or information subsequently filed in connection with such charge shall be filed within 30 days of the arrest or service.
 (18 U.S.C. § 3161(b)) - b.
 Measurement of Time Periods.
-If a person has not been arrested or served with a summons on a Federal charge, an arrest will be deemed to have been made at such time as the person: - i. is held in custody solely for the purpose of responding to a Federal charge; - ii. is delivered to the custody of a Federal official in connection with a Federal charge; or - iii. appears before a judicial officer in connection with a Federal charge. - c.
+If a person has not been arrested or served with a

+- i. is held in custody solely for the purpose of responding to a Federal charge; - ii. is delivered to the custody of a Federal official in connection with a Federal charge; or - iii. appears before a judicial officer in connection with a Federal charge. - c.
 Related Procedures. - i.
-At the time of the earliest appearance before a judicial officer of a person who has been arrested for an offense not charged in an indictment or information, the judicial officer shall establish for the record the date on which the arrest took place. - ii.
-In the absence of a showing to the contrary, a summons shall be considered to have been served on the date of service shown on the return thereof.
+At the time of the earliest appearance before a judicial officer of a person who has been arrested for an offense not charged in an indictment or information, the prosecuting agency shall inform the judicial officer of the date on which the arrest took place for the record. - In the absence of a showing to the contrary, a summons shall be considered to have been served on the date of service shown on the return thereof.
 A summons served by mail shall be considered to have been served on the date shown on the receipt thereof.